Welcome to the Privacy Notice of RE-Place

 1. What is your personal data?

-Personal data relates to a living individual who can be identified from that data.
+Personal data relates to a living individual who is identified or can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the Data Controller’s possession or likely to come into such possession.

 2. What data do we collect?

-In reference to the website (www.RE-Place.be) and its database, RE-Place will only collect the information necessary to establish the RE-Place database.
+In reference to the website (www.RE-Place.be) and its database, RE-Place will collect the information which is necessary to establish the RE-Place database.
 This concerns the following (personal) data:

 3. Who is collecting your data?

-4. How and why we collect and use your personal information?
+4. How and why we collect and use your personal data?

 5. Sharing of your information

-The collected information (both personal information as well as the submitted methods) will only be used for the intended purposes, namely to stimulate the use of these methods and to disseminate this information.
-For this purpose, this information may be shared with potential EU partners, such as the European Commission.
+The collected information (both personal data as well as the submitted methods) will only be used for the intended purposes, namely to stimulate the use of these methods and to disseminate this information.
+For this purpose, this personal data may be shared with the funders of the project, namely the Flemish and Brussels government, and other potential EU partners, such as the European Commission.

 6. Storage and protection of your personal information

-RE-Place will retain your personal information until the end of the project.
-This is currently estimated at 2.5 years, unless the project is extended by additional funding.
+RE-Place will retain your personal data until the end of the project.
+This is currently estimated at 2024, unless the project is extended by additional funding.

 7. Reporting Fraud

-Sciensano RE-Place is committed to ensuring your information is secure.
-As part of our efforts to protect your information, RE-Place will never send you emails asking for your personal information or for your registered password (if you are a registered user).
+Sciensano, the Vrije Universiteit Brussel and RE-Place are committed to ensuring your information is secure.
+As part of our efforts to protect your information, RE-Place will never send you e-mails asking for your personal data or for your registered password (if you are a registered user).

 If you do receive such an email or are asked to disclose this information by someone claiming to work for RE-Place, please report the communication to us using the following methods: